 When planning for functionality, think about how much time you spend in your bathroom daily.
 What functionality do you require in your bathroom?
 How could you improve the daily routine of the person or people it is serving?
 Do you share the space with others?
-How can you make it more comfortable and convenient?
+How can you make it more comfortable and convenient on a daily basis?

 Style and Aesthetics